hmrc/ctc-traders-phase5-tis/source/documentation/index.md

 The following terms are important to understand in NCTS5:

 - **Consignment:** The header information is provided and applies to the whole transit declaration (up to 1 Consignment level per declaration).

-- **House consignment:** The lowest transport information is provided, and this applies to all its Consignment Items (each Consignment can contain up to 99 House Consignments).
+- **House consignment:** The lowest transport information is provided, and this applies to all its Consignment Items (each Consignment can contain up to 1999 House Consignments).

-    The House Consignment level covers information relating to all goods that are subject to the same house transport contract.
-A house transport contract is a transport contract with a freight forwarder, non-vessel or aircraft operating common carrier or its agent or a postal operator.
-Where several house transport contracts exist, the information provided in customs declarations, notifications and proof of the customs status as Union Goods should relate to the lowest level of contracts.
-This is usually the contract concluded by a freight forwarder and the shipper.
+  The House Consignment level covers information relating to all goods that are subject to the same consignor to consignee itinerary.
+Information relevant to all goods moving from one consignor to one consignee can be input at this level and will be considered applicable to all goods items attributed to this house consignment.The new House Consignment level is introduced to give more flexibility to the Economic Operators, allowing them to lodge one declaration with several Consignors/Consignees without specifying consignor/nee at goods item level.
+It also aims to align NCTS data structure with that of other EU systems for better cross communication and integration.

-    The new House Consignment level is introduced to give more flexibility to the Economic Operators, allowing them to lodge one declaration with several Consignors/Consignees.
+- **Multiple House Consignments:** This is the terminology often used to describe a transit declaration (IE015) containing more than one House Consignment data group.
+Multiple House Consignments are used when the declaration contains movements of goods from multiple consignors to a single consignee, a single consignor to multiple consignees, or multiple consignors to multiple consignees.
+The rules applicable to the data group and data elements must be considered to ensure proper use and avoid declaration rejection.
+If goods are moving from a single consignor to a single consignee, multiple house consignments cannot be used.

-- **Consignment item:** The items information is provided (each House Consignment can contain up to 999 Consignment Items).
+- **Consignment item:** The items information is provided (each House Consignment can contain up to 999 Consignment Items, to a declaration maximum of 1999 goods items).

-## Navigating CTC Traders API v2.0 documentation
+## Navigating CTC Traders API v2.1 documentation

-The following table lists the documents for CTC Traders API v2.0 and outlines the content and intended readers of each document.
+The following table lists the documents for CTC Traders API v2.1 and outlines the content and intended readers of each document.

 <table>
     <thead>